Priyanka-987/kubernetes-troubleshooting-lab/README.md

 This repository contains common Kubernetes troubleshooting scenarios, investigation steps, root cause analysis, and resolutions.

+## Objective

+The goal of this repository is to document practical Kubernetes troubleshooting scenarios and provide structured investigation, root cause analysis, and resolution procedures commonly encountered in production environments.

 ## Troubleshooting Scenarios

 | Scenario | Status |